 Muktar Djumaliev, PhD

-Muktar has 25 years of experience serving the Kyrgyz Republic internationally as ambassador and domestically in senior leadership positions.
+Muktar is ambassador extraordinary and plenipotentiary of the Kyrgyz Republic to EU, Benelux, and France with the residence in Brussels.
+He has 25 years of experience serving the Kyrgyz Republic internationally as ambassador and domestically in senior leadership positions.
 He served as extraordinary and plenipotentiary ambassador to USA and Canada (2010–2015) and ambassador to Switzerland (2004–2010).
 He represented his country as a chief of the mission in the United Nations office in Geneva and the World Trade Organization.
 In 2001–2003, as the first deputy minister of economy of the Kyrgyz Republic, he was involved in the policy development of the country related to the international trade and multilateral trading system.
 Ambassador Djumaliev has extensive expertise in building consensus through diplomacy, conciliation, and stakeholder buy-in on diverse tasks, including parliamentary capacity-building initiatives.
 He has a proven record in promoting transparency, good governance, and oversight through public website enhancements and other creative approaches designed to publicize government functions and encourage civil society participation in and feedback on government service delivery.

 Christoph Stückelberger, PhD

 Christoph is founder and president of Globethics.net Foundation, a global ethics network based in Geneva and with ten offices on four continents.
 He is executive director of Geneva Agape Foundation; professor emeritus at the University of Basel; distinguished professor at the Technical University MEPhI in Moscow; and visiting professor at GOU University in Enugu, Nigeria, and Kingdom Business College in Beijing.
 He received an honorary doctorate from the UPC University in Kinshasa for his long-term engagement in Africa.